 I’ll let you into a little secret: the best time to visit l’Hexagon is just before peak season.
-I mean, in the weeks and months of springtime when the days are longer and the weather is clearer.
-So visit France while the cherry blossoms are in bloom, the weather is warm-if-a-little-volatile, and all the French châteaux are open… Here are ten magical French destinations you’ll want to explore during spring in France!
+And when I say that, I mean, in the weeks and months of springtime when the days are longer and the weather is clearer.
+So visit France while the cherry blossoms are in bloom, the weather is warm, if-a-little-volatile, and all the French châteaux are open… Here are ten magical French destinations you’ll want to explore during spring in France!

 Read more: How to spend seven perfect days in Provence.